Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 The romantic Château de Chenonceau spanning the Cher River.
 (Photo: AXP Photography, Pexels)

-Known as the “Ladies’ Château,” Château de Chenonceau arches gracefully over the River Cher.
-Shaped by influential women from Diane de Poitiers to Catherine de’ Medici, it’s one of the most romantic and iconic castles in France.
+Known as the “Ladies’ Château,” Chenonceau arches gracefully over the River Cher.
+Shaped by influential women from Diane de Poitiers to Catherine de’ Medici, it combines romance, power, and beauty like no other château in France.

 3. Château d’Azay-le-Rideau